Brand Storytelling / Baraka x Spurlock

 The pandemic ultimately forced The City to suspend its celebrations, but The #DOWNNOW Project —as in, “It’s goin’ down now!” and “Are you down now?”— had already occurred to me as a way to continue showcasing Chicago music, while conscientiously addressing current times and issues.

-NG bnrx
+NG_map bnrx

 DCASE bnrx